mperham/blog/content/post/2025/sidekiq_80.md

 ---
 title: "Introducing Sidekiq 8.0"
 date: 2025-03-05T12:09:25-08:00
-publishdate: 2025-03-05
+publishdate: 2025-03-10
-lastmod: 2025-03-05
+lastmod: 2025-03-10
 tags: []
 ---

 After six months of hard work, I'm thrilled to announce the general availability of Sidekiq 8.0! 🥳🎉

-## What's New?

-Head over to [docs/8.0-Upgrade.md](https://github.com/sidekiq/sidekiq/blob/main/docs/8.0-Upgrade.md) for the upgrade notes.
 New to Sidekiq?
+Got a Ruby/Rails app and want to try it out?
 See [Test Drive](#test-drive) to get started quickly.

+Over the next few weeks I plan to publish several blog posts which go deep into the changes described below.
+Subscribe to my [RSS feed](https://www.mikeperham.com/index.xml) if you want to see those posts when they are published.

+## What's New?

 ### Profiling

+Profiling allows you to see how long your code takes to execute, allowing you to find unexpected performace problems.
 Sidekiq 8.0 makes job profiling in production **so easy**:

 ```ruby
 MyJob.set(profile: "mike").perform_async(...args...)
 ```

-That's it!
 If you tag a job with a `profile` attribute, Sidekiq will run it within [Vernier](https://vernier.prof) and store the report in Redis.
-Access the profile report in the new `Profiles` tab of the Web UI.
+You access the profile report in the new `Profiles` tab of the Web UI.
 For more details, refer to the [Profiling](https://github.com/sidekiq/sidekiq/wiki/Profiling) wiki page.

 ### Web UI